aflin/rampart/docs/source/sql1.rst

     One large difference in Texis over other database management systems is in the range of data types it supports.
-While the traditional fixed length forms of CHAR, INTEGER, FLOAT and so on are used, there is a corresponding variable length data type which can be used when appropriate, such as is represented in VARCHAR.
+While the traditional fixed length forms of CHAR, INTEGER, FLOAT and so on are supported, there is a corresponding variable length data type which can be used when appropriate, such as is represented in VARCHAR or VARBYTE.
     The length following CHAR, as in ``CHAR(100)``, indicates that 100 is the maximum number of allowed characters.
 Each record with such a data type defined will have a size of 100 characters, regardless of whether 3 characters, 57 characters, or even a NULL value is entered.
 The length following VARCHAR, as in ``VARCHAR(100)``, indicates that 100 characters is a suggested length.
-If an entry of 350 characters is required in this field, VARCHAR can make allowances to handle it.
+If an entry of 350 characters is required in this field, VARCHAR will make allowances to handle it.
     The 100 character suggestion in this case is used for memory allocation, rather than field length limitation.
-Therefore a VARCHAR length should be entered as the average, rather than the largest size for that field.
+Therefore a VARCHAR/VARBYTE length should be entered as the average, rather than the largest size for that field.
 Entering an extremely large length to accommodate one or two unusual entries would impair the handling of memory for normal operations.
-    The sophisticated aspects of database design involving choice and use of data types towards performance and optimization of table manipulation are addressed in more depth in Chapter [chp:AdmDB], *Administration of the Database*.
+    The sophisticated aspects of database design involving choice and use of data types towards performance and optimization of table manipulation are addressed in more depth in :ref:`sql4:Administration of the Database`.
     The order in which the columns are listed in the CREATE TABLE command is the order in which the column names will appear in the table.